 On a much more grand scale are the centuries-old fortified farmhouses, masserie, many of which have been restored into luxury hotels set amongst huge groves of ancient olive trees.
 This region produces more than half of Italy’s olive oil so plenty of Puglia holidays include tours of local olive presses where you can taste different olive varieties.

 Wine buffs will be spoiled for choice in this region once known as ‘the wine cellar of Europe’.
 Near Alberobello there are good local whites from Martina Franca and Locorotondo while the full-bodied reds from the south such as Malvasia Nera and Negromaro are very popular.

-Search for a food and wine tour in Apulia here
+Find a food and wine tour in Apulia.

 Holidays in Apulia are an ideal opportunity to visit the tip of the heel known as the ‘Florence of the South’ where Lecce is known for its exuberantly voluptuous architecture called ‘Lecce Baroque‘.
 The local yellow pink-tinged stone carved by skilled craftsmen has etched out this lovely city’s proud boast as one of the most unified urban landscapes in Italy.
 The most perfect example is the 16th century Basilica della Santa Croce adorned with beauties and beasts – from cherubs, flowers and fruits to grotesque human shapes and fantasy allegorical animals.